harsh4799/harsh4799/README.md

 ### Hi there, My name is Harshit Pandey 👋
 I'm a graduate student at Northeastern University studying Computer Science.
 Previously, I was working at Cognizant as an ML Engineer in the Cybersecurity Detection & Monitoring team.
 I formerly interned at Merkle Sokrati, as a full-stack developer.
 I am passionate about engineering new deep learning architectures and developing novel machine learning models with a keen interest in Natural Language Processing.

-- 🌱 I’m currently a part of the [SATH Lab](https://www.thesathlab.com/) working on Juvinile Abuse Research.

 ### 📫 How to reach me:
 [<img align="left" alt="pandey.har@northeastern.com | E-mail" title="pandey.har@northeastern.com" width="22px" height="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.13.0/icons/gmail.svg"/>](mailto:pandey.har@northeastern.com)